grafana/loki/docs/operations/loki-canary.md

 The relevant part of the log entry is the timestamp; the `p`s are just filler bytes to make the size of the log configurable.

-An agent (like promtail) should be configured to read the log file and ship it to Loki.
+An agent (like Promtail) should be configured to read the log file and ship it to Loki.

-Meanwhile, Loki Canary will open a websocket connection to Loki and will tail the logs it creates.
-When a log is received on the websocket, the timestamp in the log message is compared to the internal array.
+Meanwhile, Loki Canary will open a WebSocket connection to Loki and will tail the logs it creates.
+When a log is received on the WebSocket, the timestamp in the log message is compared to the internal array.

 If the received log is: